fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/csi-topology.md

         enabled: true
     ```

-2. Edit the `pure-secret` for your FlashArray to include topology `Labels` using the following command:
+2. Edit the `px-pure-secret` for your FlashArray to include topology `Labels` using the following command:

     ```text
-    kubectl edit secrets pure-secret
+    kubectl edit secrets px-pure-secret
     ```

     Include `Labels` that specify the topology for each FlashArray.
 The keys must match a set of specific strings, but you can define your own values.
 For example: